How to Make Feminized Cannabis Seeds: STS, Colloidal Silver & Rodelization Explained

 Colloidal Silver High Daily (10–14 days) Low Residue buildup; more labor Home growers

-Rodelization Low None (stress only) Low Minimal pollen; hermie traits Experimental/natural
+Rodelization Low None (stress only) Low Minimal pollen; hermie traits Experimental only

 Safety: Wear gloves, goggles, and work in ventilated areas.
-STS and silver solutions are not for consumption—avoid spraying near harvest or roots.
+STS and silver solutions are not for consumption — avoid spraying near harvest or roots.
 Dispose of runoff responsibly.
-Studies note potential phytotoxicity with overuse.

 Back to blog